-Sponsored by the Brewing News, the NIPAC and NI-IPAC championships are in full swing, and at the end of the second round, three Ohio breweries are still represented.
-Here’s how they fared in the second round:
+Sponsored by the Brewing News, the NIPAC and NI-IPAC championships are in full swing, and at the end of the fourth round, three Ohio breweries are still represented.
+Here’s how they fared in the fourth round:

 BREW Kettle Production Works:

-El Lupulo Libr - advancing to third round where it’s pitted against Old 21
+El Lupulo Libr - advancing to fifth round

 Fat Heads Brewery